30 Fun & Free Things to do in Austin

 Free Yoga in Austin

-There are a number of yoga classes that run throughout the year.
+Several yoga classes run throughout the year.

 Some meet in parks, others are indoors.

-Some yoga classes also include meditation and/or a mimosa meet up!Keep an eye on Eventbrite or Facebook communities for the latest free yoga sessions.
+Watch Eventbrite or Facebook communities for the latest free yoga sessions.

 Free Live Music in Austin Outdoors